arnaudmaret/arnaudmaret.github.io/_pages/about.md

 I'm currently a postdoc in the reserach group of [Nalini Anantharaman](https://irma.math.unistra.fr/~anantharaman/) at the Université de Strasbourg.

-Until November 2024, I was an FSMP postdoctoral researcher of mathematics at [Sorbonne Université](https://www.sorbonne-universite.fr/en) in the group [Analyse complexe et Géométrie](https://www.imj-prg.fr/acg/) under the supervision of [Julien Marché](https://webusers.imj-prg.fr/~julien.marche/).
+Until November 2024, I was an FSMP postdoc at [Sorbonne Université](https://www.sorbonne-universite.fr/en) in the group [Analyse complexe et Géométrie](https://www.imj-prg.fr/acg/) under the supervision of [Julien Marché](https://webusers.imj-prg.fr/~julien.marche/).

 I completed my PhD at the [University of Heidelberg](https://www.uni-heidelberg.de/) in Germany under the direction of [Peter Albers](https://www.mathi.uni-heidelberg.de/~palbers/) and [Anna Wienhard](https://www.mathi.uni-heidelberg.de/~wienhard/) in July 2022.